 The Muslim ruler, Hyder Ali marked his existence and rule in the year of 1763 and ruled till 1767.
 Then, it came under the ruling of the British East India Company (1767-1783).
 Also, there were several battles, agreement happened between both the opponents such as first Anglo-Mysore War, second Anglo-Mysore War, third Anglo-Mysore War, and fourth Anglo-Mysore War. at the fourth Anglo-Mysore War, the region came under the control of the British.

 The famous Moroccan traveller, Ibn Battuta visited Mangalore in 1342 and named the region “Manjarur”.
 He mostly explained the natural beauty of Mangalore.
 He mentioned the Mangalore was located on an estuary which was also the largest in the Malabar region.

 Famous Italian traveller, Ludovico di Varthema also roamed around the city of Mangalore during 1506.
 Apart from mentioning the scenic beauty of Mangalore, he also stated the well-established sail industry wherein rice was the prominent article for the sail.

 By Road.
-There are many state and private buses which connect the city of Mangalore with other main cities.
-Furthermore, travelling by bus will prove to be one of the cheapest ways to commute to Mangalore.
+There are many state and private buses which connect the city of Mangalore with other neighbouring cities.
+Travelling by bus is one of the cheapest ways to commute to Mangalore.
 However, depending upon your budget and comfort, you can also travel to this place by booking private cabs or self-drive here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here